 continuing education every 2 years), and you must be certified in

 How often is renewal required?
 Annually.
 The renewal period is May 1 to June 30.
 The renewal fee is $50.
-Download renewal form here).
+Start the online renewal process here).

 What should I do if I change jobs or change my home address?
 Report the change to the Board immediately.